-This course provides students with an opportunity to integrate theory and practice - that is, to link knowledge, skills and values derived from BSW social work courses and past experiences with the ongoing practice experiences in the field placement setting.
+This course provides students with an opportunity to integrate theory and practice by linking knowledge, skills and values derived from BSW social work courses and past experiences with the ongoing practice experiences in the field placement setting.
 The course provides students with opportunities to foster professional development and make connections between thinking, feeling and doing in relation to being a social worker.

 Students will be expected to: 1) present and discuss practice experiences from their practicum activities using knowledge about various aspects of social work theory and practice; 2) critically reflect upon their own and others' practice experience; 3) engage in a collaborative learning process; and 4) demonstrate competence in their ability to identify, apply, critique and evaluate theories and conceptual frameworks.
 Students participate in collaborative discussions regarding professional issues, practice situations, and ethical dilemmas.
 While critically reflecting on experiences in practicum, students are encouraged to integrate knowledge and skills from the generalist practice framework into their own developing practice framework.

 Seminar courses are student centered with student's taking the lead in guiding and facilitating topics for discussion.

-This course is taken concurrently with either Practicum I (SOWK 410)
+This course is taken concurrently with Practicum I (SOWK 410) .
+Learning will be a combination of synchronous activities via zoom and asynchronous activities.
+There will be